flox/flox/assets/activation-scripts/activate.d/zdotdir/README.md

 each of these scripts to first perform all of the expected "normal" processing, followed by the flox-specific initialization.

+## macOS

+macOS creates every new shell as a login shell, so the startup order below is especially important on macOS.
+Furthermore, the `path_helper` utility is run in `/etc/zprofile`, and this utility is responsible for adding `/usr/local/bin` to `PATH`.
+This means that you can't put in-place activation logic in `.zshenv`, since `/usr/local/bin/flox` won't be in `PATH` yet, and any directories that `flox` adds to `PATH` will be reordered by `path_helper` anyway.

 ## Implementation

 The `flox` script is responsible for setting `ZDOTDIR` to point to this